Chicken Pomodoro Recipe

-Pomodoro Chicken is a great way to enjoy chicken.
-Every bite of this tender and juicy chicken pomodoro recipe is loaded with fresh tomato flavor as well as fresh garlic.
+Chicken Pomodoro is a great way to enjoy chicken.
+Every bite of pomodoro chicken with its tender chicken breast is loaded with fresh tomato flavor as well as fresh garlic.
 Use this simple recipe as an easy weeknight dinner and a fun way to change up how you cook chicken.

 Out of all the proteins, I enjoy cooking chicken the best.
-Not only is tender simple and easy to cook, but it's also a great way to absorb flavors and ingredients as well.
-Chicken is so versatile because it can literally almost be used with any recipe.
+Not only is tender simple and easy to cook, but it’s also a great way to absorb flavors and ingredients as well.
+Chicken is so versatile because it can be used with almost any recipe.

-The first time that I made this chicken Pomodoro recipe, I knew it was an instant hit.
+The first time that I made this Chicken Pomodoro recipe, it was an instant hit with my whole family.
 The fresh garden tomatoes added such a balanced taste that just reminded me of spring and summer.

 Speaking of amazing chicken recipes, make sure to check out my Stuffed Greek Chicken.
-It's the perfect dish to get great flavoring without adding a ton of stress.
+It’s the perfect easy recipe with Mediterranean flavor.

 Ingredients

-Olive oil - I like to use olive oil, but coconut oil and avocado oil would be fine as well.
+Olive oil – I like to use olive oil, but coconut oil and avocado oil would work.

 Garlic cloves – Minced garlic adds the most flavor to this dish.